BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Create a new file (metrics.py) that will store the metrics evolution of the given method or class.
 @TODO: Add the commit hash for the main.py code, where it generates the metrics evolution of the given method or class, so we can have the commit hash for every metric change.
 @TODO: Generate the graphics metrics evolution comparison for specified commit hashes.
 @TODO: Create classes for the constants, functions and variables that are used in multiple files. be careful that some constants might include '/' or not.
 So, make sure you use the correct one.
 @TODO: Update the main.py main function.
 It is very big and kinda messy.
+@TODO: FEAT top_changes.py -> Line 70 call "validate_class_name" which will see if the class_name has a package (which means, if it has dots .), if it does not, get the file column and get the substring starting from "org" to the end, then replace the "/" for ".".
+@TODO: FIX specific_files_statistics.py -> Fix overlapping in create_metrics_evolution_graphic.

 ### Important Note: Make sure you don't have whitespaces in the path of the project, otherwise it will not work.